UIC-Academy/B6-database/exercises/6_nulls_constraints_keys.md

 18. Check if `payment_id` column in `payment` table is marked as `PRIMARY KEY`.
 19. Find which columns in `film` table have **CHECK** or **DEFAULT** constraints (e.g., rental_rate, rating).
 20. Inspect `store` table; identify its **primary key** and any **unique** constraints.

+---

+NOT NULL - Ensures that a column cannot have a NULL value UNIQUE - Ensures that all values in a column are different PRIMARY KEY - A combination of a NOT NULL and UNIQUE.
+Uniquely identifies each row in a table FOREIGN KEY - Prevents actions that would destroy links between tables CHECK - Ensures that the values in a column satisfies a specific condition DEFAULT - Sets a default value for a column if no value is specified CREATE INDEX - Used to create and retrieve data from the database very quickly